Registered Retirement Savings Plan (RRSP)

 Build Up Your Savings With RRSP

-Canadians to plan and save for their own retirement, the federal government has introduced the Registered Retirement Savings Plan (RRSP) many years ago.
+To encourage Canadians to plan and save for their retirement, the federal government had introduced the Registered Retirement Savings Plan (RRSP) many years ago.

-This plan has many features that gives investors great incentives to save for their retirement.
+This plan has many features that give investors great incentives to save for their retirement.

 - Investments compound tax-deferred as long as they remain in the plan